Matti-Krebelder/Matti-Krebelder/README.md

 ---

 ### 👨‍💻 About Me
-I'm a passionate **Fullstack Developer** with a strong interest in building scalable and efficient web applications.
-Currently, I'm diving deep into **Computer Science** and **Cyber Security** through Harvard's CS50 course.
-I love exploring new technologies and solving complex problems.
+I'm a passionate **Fullstack Developer** with a strong interest in building big data APIs and Machine Learning.

 ---